LeadsNearby/lnb-style-guide/README.md

 }
 ```

+### Buttons

+### Icons

+### Custom Fusion Elements

+### Fusion Element Modifications

 ### Nearby Now Widget

+The Nearby Now widget element is bundled in the lnb-nn-integration Wordpress plugin.
 See [plugin repository](https://github.com/LeadsNearby/lnb-nn-integration#nearby-now-stynamic-widget) for more detailed information.
 Example widget code is pasted below for reference and to show the structure of the HTML and styling is designed to be easy to modify.

 ```html
 <div class="lnbReviewsWidget lnbReviewsWidget--block" style="--accent-color:#000;--stars-color:#fee300;">